 Metsäkoivula trail is an easy day trip from Helsinki as it is located in a small town called Somero, about 100 kilometers from the capital area.
 Nearby are the national parks of Liesjärvi and Torronsuo, but Metsäkoivula has some unique characteristics that make this small trail worth a visit.
-There is a beautiful view to a small forest lake that occasionally attracts swans, a Moonshiners’ Creek that now serves as a perfect spot for a barbecue, and geocachers may discover few hidden treasures along the trail.
+There is a beautiful view to a small forest lake that occasionally attracts swans, a Moonshiners’ Creek that now serves as a perfect spot for a barbecue, and geocachers may discover several hidden treasures along the trail.
 This part of Finland is usually flat, so these rocks and views are quite special in the area.

 Origin and characteristics of the Metsäkoivula trail